CentreForDigitalHumanities/backbone-util/doc/internal-links.md

 You will rarely need to interact with this instance.
 However, the following methods and events are potentially useful to know about:

-- `instance.undelegateEvents()` can be called in order to temporarily disable the link interception magic.
+- `instance.undelegateEvents()` can be called in order to temporarily disable the link interception functionality.
-- `instance.delegateEvents()` can be called in order to re-enable the link interception magic.
+- `instance.delegateEvents()` can be called in order to re-enable the link interception functionality.
 - `instance.remove()` can be called if you stop using the enabler definitively.
 Don't worry, this will not remove the DOM element on which the behavior was attached.
 - You can observe the usual `route` and `route:name` events on `history` and your routers in order to be notified of intercepted links.